The Story of Israel

-- Americans are obsessed with our “rights” — the right to own a gun, to smoke, to have an abortion, to live whatever lifestyle we choose, to wear a mask or not, etc. The point is not which political position one takes on these particular issues, but to recognize that Christ calls us to a higher standard.
+- Americans are obsessed with our “rights” — the right to own a gun, to smoke, to have an abortion, to live whatever lifestyle we choose, to wear a mask or not despite the risk to others, etc. Christ calls us to a higher standard.
 We should be more concerned about our responsibilities toward others than insisting on our personal rights and freedom.

 - In 1 Corinthians 9, Paul explains that, although he had the right to be supported financially by the church to which he ministered, he did not exercise this right for fear that it might compromise his reputation with the Christians there (some might accuse him of preaching for profit).
 He argues that it is better sometimes to give up our rights for the sake of others.